Monday, February 28, 2005

 BY AMY F. BAILEYASSOCIATED PRESS

--- The amount of Canadian trash dumped in Michigan landfills climbed 23 percent in the most recent fiscal year, according to a new report released Tuesday.
+LANSING -- The amount of Canadian trash dumped in Michigan landfills climbed 23 percent in the most recent fiscal year, according to a new report released Tuesday.

 The state Department of Environmental Quality's solid waste report showed that while trash coming into Michigan from Canada grew in the 2003-04 budget year, the amount of trash generated by Michigan residents dropped by 2 percent.